Ghosts of Mississippi: Reception

 Ghosts of Mississippi received mixed reviews from critics, though the performances of Goldberg and Woods were praised.
-On review aggregator Rotten Tomatoes the film holds an approval rating of 41% based on 29 reviews, with an average rating of 5.6/10.
-The site's critics consensus reads: "James Woods is convincing as a white supremacist, but everything else rings false in this courtroom drama, which examines a weighty subject from the least interesting perspective."
+On review aggregator Rotten Tomatoes the film holds an approval rating of 42% based on 31 reviews.
+The site's critics consensus reads: "James Woods is convincing as a white supremacist, but everything else rings false in Ghosts of Mississippi, which examines a weighty subject from the least interesting perspective."
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Gene Siskel and Roger Ebert gave the film two thumbs down, with both commenting that the film should have focused more on the story of Medgar Evers instead of Baldwin's character.
+Gene Siskel and Roger Ebert gave the film two thumbs down on their syndicated television program, with both commenting that the film should have focused more on the story of Medgar Evers instead of Baldwin's character.
+Ebert's print review in The Chicago Sun-Times was a mixed 2.5 stars out of possible four, writing that Woods gave the most convincing performance, yet adding: "This is a moving story, but it’s not a particularly compelling one", because Ghosts of Mississippi "is really about white redemption" due to its extremely limited focus on African-American characters.

-The film was not a financial success, making less than half of its budget back.
+The film was not a financial success, earning less than half of its budget.
 Later, Alec Baldwin referred to the film as "tepid": "In ’96, I did The Edge and Ghosts of Mississippi.
 And that’s when you hear the sound of the wheels of the train screeching to a halt.
 The Edge and Ghosts of Mississippi were my last shots at the arcade, so to speak.
 Both movies were out in ’97.
 They bombed.”